 I heard many stories of people falling into the flames.
 A week before I arrived, a guard for BCCL Mining had fallen into the flames and died near the town of Dhanbad.
-It was also difficult seeing the family of one of the children I photographed; he had severe burns around his body, and the wounds would get infected from the insects and lack of medical resources they needed.
+It was also difficult seeing the family of one of the children I photographed; the child had severe burns around his body, and the wounds would get infected from the insects and lack of medical resources they needed.

 The locals of Bokahapadi are scared of the toxic gases and fires next to their village, but they have no option but to stay there because scavenging for coal brings in the livelihood they need to send their children to school and to eat.
 If they go to the relocation camps [as of July, 2015, mining company BCCL has built accommodation for 2,500 of its 15,000 workers] they will have to travel longer distances and therefore not make as much to provide for their families.
 And the people already living in those camps are very unhappy with their living situation.